 So you’re hitting the high seas and going on a cruise and now it’s time to pack.
 This post covers everything you need to consider before you pack for your cruise plus my easy printable packing list to make sure you don’t leave anything behind!

 I’ve been on more than a dozen cruises now and each are so different and wonderful, that I’m not sick of them yet.
-In fact I will be hosting a cruise on the Danube to visit Europe’s Christmas Markets this December (2020), if you’d like to join me!
+In fact I will be hosting a cruise on the Danube to visit Europe’s Christmas Markets in December 2021, if you’d like to join me!

 But before you pack for your cruise, you need to do a little bit of research and find out the answers to these questions: